CertusOp/humly-control-panel-rest-api/README.md

 where each placeholder represents:

 - <b>{FQDN}</b>:
   - In a <b>cloud environment</b>, this is the domain name of the HCP instance (e.g., 00000.humly.cloud).
 Here, 00000 is the unique HCP instance identifier assigned by the Humly team during provisioning.
 It typically consists of five digits ranging from 0 to 9.
 Throughout the documentation, the term {CLOUD_ID} refers to this numeric identifier.
-The web address of the HCP is formed by appending the numeric ID to the .humly.cloud domain (e.g., 00000.humly.cloud).
+The web address of the HCP is formed by appending this numeric identifier (CLOUD_ID) to the .humly.cloud domain (e.g., 00000.humly.cloud).
   - In an on-prem environment, this is the Fully Qualified Domain Name (FQDN) of the server where the HCP application is hosted, e.g. `hcp.local.domain`

 - <b>{PORT}</b>: